Kia: Later development

 Since 2005, Kia has focused on the European market and has identified design as its "core future growth engine" – leading to the hiring of Peter Schreyer in 2006 as chief design officer and his subsequent creation of a new corporate grille known as the 'Tiger Nose'.
 In October 2006, Kia Motors America broke ground for Kia Motors Manufacturing Georgia in West Point, Georgia, representing a US$1 billion investment for the company.
 Kia Motors Manufacturing Georgia opened in February 2010, after Kia recorded its 15th consecutive year of increased U.S. market share.

 Kia started using an angular "KIA" wordmark logo and removed "Motors" from its corporate name to become Kia Corporation from January 2021 onwards.
+In November 2021, Kia announced a roadmap to achieve carbon neutrality across its value chain by 2045.
+The company said it planned to reduce 97% of its 2019-level carbon emissions and offset the remainder, while fully electrifying its vehicle line-up in Europe by 2035.

 Kia's Tasman pickup truck made its global debut at the Jeddah International Motor Show in Saudi Arabia on 29 Oct.
 2024.
+At its 2025 Kia EV Day in Tarragona, Spain, on 27 February 2025, Kia unveiled the EV4, the PV5—its first dedicated Platform Beyond Vehicle (PBV) model—and the Concept EV2, expanding its electrified line-up.